mherranz98/Data-Engineer-Learning-Path/Docker/Challenge 1/README.md

 ## **Fourth Step**: Access the web-based interface of Nifi and build the pipeline

 Enter the hyperlink [https://localhost:8443/nifi/](https://localhost:8443/nifi/), and after clicking on _Proceed Unsafe_, you need to introducte the credentials used when creating the container.
 Once logged in, we can start building the pipeline.

-[Nifi](https://nifi.apache.org/docs/nifi-docs/html/nifi-in-depth.html) is an Apache project designed to integrate and automate the flow of data between systems.
-It is an open source low-code program that consists of the following components:

-- **Web Server** is an HTTP-based component used to visualize the data flow and monitor the events in a user-friendly environment.
-- **Flow Controller** is in charge of the Nifi behaviour, extensions and schedules
-- **Flowfile** are data records that consist of the content and attributes of data.
-- **Processors** are used to listen for incoming data; pull data from external sources; publish data to external sources; and route, transform, or extract information from FlowFiles.
-- **Provenance** is a record of what tranformations have undegone the Flowfile.
-- **Extensions** can be created to build your own processors with a rapid development and effective testing.
-- **Repositories** allow us to undestand Flowfiles and how they have been used by the underlying system.
-There are three: Flowfile repository for metadata of current Flowfiles in the flow, Content repository for content of current and past Flowfiles, and Provenance repository for the history of Flowfiles.

 Two different pipelines will be created; the first will read the data from a local json file, will filter some films depending on their film rating, and finally write it to a csv file.
 The second pipeline, on the contrary, will take the data from an API in streaming, it will apply some transformations and write the records in a csv file.